henrique-lothammer/weather-app/README.md

 [See it live](https://wheather-app-7748b1.netlify.app/)

 ## :computer: General info
 A simple weather app based on accuweather api.
+You can add and delete weathers according to city locations.
+Also persist data on LocalStorage.

 ## :rocket: Technologies
 Project is created with: